biodash/biodash.github.io/content/codeclub-present/index.md

   <div class="alert alert-warning">
   <div>
-  If you specify a date in the future (e.g. the date of the Code Club session), the page will not be built and will thus not appear on the website!
+  If you specify a date using the `date` tag in the YAML, and this date is in the future (e.g. the date of the Code Club session), the page will not be built and will thus not appear on the website!
-  Specifiying the date in the YAML is not particularly useful anyway -- when you edit the post after the specified date, it will use the edit date.
+  Specifiying the date using `date` or `lastmod` in the YAML is not particularly useful anyway -- when you edit the post after the specified date, it will use the edit date.
   </div>
   </div>